jcponce/complex/dctools/README.md

-# Domain coloring plotting tools
+# Domain coloring tools - Visualizing complex functions

 Hi!
 Welcome.
-Here are the sketches about domain coloring for visualizing complex functions with JavaScript.
+Here you can find the sketches about domain coloring for visualizing complex functions with JavaScript.

 #### [Click here to see all demos](https://jcponce.github.io/domain-coloring/)